 In their appeal of the judgment, Jehovah’s Witnesses said they were not responsible for what happened to Candace because she was not yet a baptized member of the religion and, therefore, they had “no special relationship” with her.

-At the time of her molestation, Candace was only 9, but was doing what JWs demanded of her for her age; she was going out in their preaching work and attending all their services with her parents.
+At the time of her molestation, Candace was only 9, but was doing what Jehovah’s Witnesses demanded of her for her age; she was going out in their preaching work and attending all their services with her parents.
 The family was also doing everything necessary to be loyal to the organization.

-However, when JWs were rightly punished for how they neglected her safety, they showed a lack of loyalty by not giving her “undivided support”; they were “traitors” to her, because they betrayed her trust in the elders by putting her with this dangerous man in the first place, and then by turning their backs on her and denying any “special relationship” with her.
+However, when the Watchtower was rightly punished for how they neglected her safety, they showed a lack of loyalty by not giving her “undivided support”; they were “traitors” to her, because they betrayed her trust in the elders by putting her with this dangerous man in the first place, and then by turning their backs on her and denying any “special relationship” with her.
 Candace was loyal to them and suffered horrific abuse because of it, but rather than be supportive of her through this ordeal, they basically denied knowing her, calling her a mere “child of congregation members.”
-This is a gross lack of loyalty to someone who was within their fold, baptized yet or not!
+This is a gross lack of loyalty to someone who was within their fold, baptized or not!

 Abuse and Rape Victims

 It’s not difficult to see the horrible track record Jehovah’s Witnesses have when it comes to women who are victims of domestic violence and rape.
-As I bring out in other posts, women are blamed for being the victims of domestic assault, are encouraged to stay with abusive husbands, and to be “more loving” to them so that they’ll hopefully change their violent ways.
+As I bring out in other posts, women are blamed for being the victims of domestic assault, are encouraged to stay with abusive husbands, and are told to be “more loving” to them so that they’ll hopefully change their violent ways.
 Women are even blamed for raising rapists, because it’s somehow their fault that they don’t teach respect of women to their sons.

 This is also true of rape victims.
 Jehovah’s Witnesses stringently require that she literally, physically scream and resist, and even “fight to the death” enough to satisfy elders of the congregation.
 If they decide that she did not resist enough, or if they call into question her account of being raped, she can be disfellowshipped and then shunned for “fornication.”
 In other words, they kick her to the curb after suffering such a horrific, terrifying ordeal, simply because they decided she should have handled it differently or they decided they don’t think it qualifies as rape.
 How is that not a disloyalty to her?